Our Sources

 Michigan DOC: Official Phone Rate Documentation (2025)

-MDOC's official guidance confirming the current per-minute rate for Michigan state prison calls, used as the primary rate comparison throughout this campaign.
+MDOC's current official guidance page confirming the per-minute rate for Michigan state prison calls.

 michigan.gov/corrections